-- 4.1.1.1 The requirements for the equipment of ships and FOP in compliance with the distinguishing mark ANTI-ICE in the class notation apply to ships and FOP (hereinafter for this Section referred to as "the ships") the design and equipment of which provide effective icing protection.
-These requirements are additional to the requirements of Part I "Classification", Part III "Equipment, Arrangements and Outfit", Part VIII "Systems and Piping" and Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships, as well as Part II "Life-Saving Appliances", Part III "Signal Means", Part IV "Radio Equipment" and Part V "Navigational Equipment" of the Rules for the Equipment of Sea-Going Ships. - 4.1.1.2 Ships complying with the requirements of this Section may be assigned with the distinguishing mark ANTI-ICE added to the character of classification. - 4.1.1.3 The distinguishing mark ANTI-ICE in the class notation may be assigned to ships under construction and in service.
+4.1.1.1 The requirements for the equipment of ships and FOP in compliance with the distinguishing mark ANTI-ICE in the class notation apply to ships and FOP (hereinafter for this Section referred to as "the ships") the design and equipment of which provide effective icing protection.
+These requirements are additional to the requirements of Part I "Classification", Part III "Equipment, Arrangements and Outfit", Part VIII "Systems and Piping" and Part XI "Electrical Equipment" of the Rules for the Classification and Construction of Sea-Going Ships, as well as Part II "Life-Saving Appliances", Part III "Signal Means", Part IV "Radio Equipment" and Part V "Navigational Equipment" of the Rules for the Equipment of Sea-Going Ships or the requirements of SOLAS-74 Chapter III, whichever is applicable.

+4.1.1.2 Ships complying with the requirements of this Section may be assigned with the distinguishing mark ANTI-ICE added to the character of classification.

+4.1.1.3 The distinguishing mark ANTI-ICE in the class notation may be assigned to ships under construction and in service.